 On May 20, 2020, ISO-NE and the NEPOOL jointly filed enhancements and clean-up changes to the Billing Policy.
 Among other things, the filing: (i) updates the definition of Non-Hourly Charges (to include any pass-through charges where ISO-NE acts as agent (including communications related charges, OASIS- related charges, and fees related to the Shortfall Funding Arrangement); (ii) changes the timing of Statements for Non-Hourly Charges (from the first Monday after the tenth of each calendar month to the first Monday after the ninth of each calendar month); (iii) reflects the issuance (rather than the sending) of Invoices and Remittance Advices; (iv) changes the timing for payment instructions; (v) limits distributions from late payment accounts (to only those Market Participants not in a Payment Default at the time of a distribution); and (vi) limits the frequency for the use of pre-payments (to five in any rolling 365-day period), limiting the risk that prepayment provisions are being used to deflate financial assurance obligations.
 A July 27, 2020 effective date was requested.
 The changes were unanimously supported by the Participants Committee at its May 7 meeting (Agenda Item #6).
-Comments on this filing will be due on or before June 10, 2020.
-Thus far, Plant-E Corp. submitted comments protesting the change that would limit for all the frequency for the use of prepayments (Plant-E suggests, alternatively, that the limitation not be imposed on Market Participants, like it, that are unable because of their formation in a non-US jurisdiction to use a BlackRock account as part of its additional financial assurance arrangements).
-A doc-less intervention was submitted by Calpine.
+Comments on this filing were due on or before June 10, 2020.
+Plant-E Corp. submitted comments protesting the change that would limit for all the frequency for the use of pre-payments (Plant-E suggests, alternatively, that the limitation not be imposed on Market Participants, like it, that are unable because of their formation in a non-US jurisdiction to use a BlackRock account as part of its additional financial assurance arrangements).
+Answers to Plant-E's protest were filed by NEPOOL and ISO-NE.
+Doc-less interventions were submitted by Calpine and National Grid.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Paul Belval (pnbelval@daypitney.com; 860-275-0381).